 In Section 743, Division A of the Appropriations Act, Congress provides that school food authorities (SFAs) participating in the School Breakfast Program (SBP) may credit any vegetable offered, including potatoes and other starchy vegetables, in place of fruit without including vegetables from other subgroups in the weekly menus.
-This flexibility is effective for School Years 2020-2021 and 2021-2022, and provides additional flexibility in planning breakfast menus, but, does not require SFAs to make any menu changes.
+This flexibility is effective for school years 2020-21 and 2021-22, and provides additional flexibility in planning breakfast menus, but, does not require SFAs to make any menu changes.

 In Section 764, of Division A of the Appropriations Act, Congress provides that funds made available by the Appropriations Act cannot be used to procure raw or processed poultry products imported into the United States from the People’s Republic of China for use in the child nutrition programs.
 Consistent with the terms of the Appropriations Act, this memorandum provides notice to child nutrition program operators that program funds may not be used to procure raw or processed poultry products from the People’s Republic of China.
 This extends the existing prohibition through Sept.
 30, 2021.